ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 #### Accessing snapshots of home file systems

+The home file systems are **fully backed up**.
 The home file systems retain snapshots which can be used to recover past versions of files.
 Snapshots are taken weekly (for each of the past two weeks), daily (for each of the past two days) and hourly (for each of the last 6 hours).
 You can access the snapshots at `.snapshot` from any given directory on the home file systems.
 Note that the `.snapshot` directory will not show up under any version of “ls” and will not tab complete.

 These file systems are a good location to keep source code, copies of scripts and compiled binaries.
 Small amounts of important data can also be copied here for safe keeping though the file systems are not fast enough to manipulate large datasets effectively.